Sanskar-Agarwal/PacMan-In-Multiverse/README.md

 3d.2.
 While the monsters are frozen, PacMan can eat a gold piece without making the monsters furious.

+# Team Members
+- Sanskar Agarwal (<sanskara@student.unimelb.edu.au>)
+- Elise Marcun (<emarcun@student.unimelb.edu.au>)
+- Lara Stebbens (<lstebbens@student.unimelb.edu.au>)

-# NOTE: A24 acknowledges that the descriptions of the new features above may not cover all the possible
-# cases of the game logic.
-As long as the described logics is in place, A24 is open to your ideas to handle
-# the corner cases that are not covered by the provided use cases.
+NOTE: A24 acknowledges that the descriptions of the new features above may not cover all the possible cases of the game logic.
+As long as the described logics is in place, A24 is open to your ideas to handle the corner cases that are not covered by the provided use cases.